And Quiet Flows the Bhagirathi: Murshidabad in the 21st Century

 The famous Thakurbari in Nasirpur Rajbari where 'Jhulan' of Lord Krishna is celebrated even on this day..

-In the foreground is Madina mosque.
-It has ornamental replica of Hazrat Muhammad's tomb at Madina.
-This is the only surviving structure built by Siraj-ud-doula.
-In the background is Nizamat Imambara built by Nawab Nazim Mansoor Ali Khan after the Imambara built by Siraj had been destroyed by fire.
-This is perhaps the largest Imambara in India.
+Madina mosque in the foreground.
+It has an ornamental replica of Hazrat Muhammad’s tomb at Madina.
+This is the only surviving building of the structures of Siraj-ud-doula.
+Behind that stands the Nizamat Imambara, built by Nawab Nazim Mansoor Ali Khan after Siraj’s Imambara was burnt down.
+This is likely the largest Imambara in India.

-Hazarduari Palace ( palace with a thousand doors).
-This imposing three storied palace of European architectural style was built by Duncan Mcleod for Nawab Najim Humayun Jah (descendant of Mir Jafar).
+Hazarduari Palace (Palace of a thousand doors).
+This huge three-storied European-style palace was built by Duncan McLeod for Nawab Najim Humayun Jah (descendant of Mir Jafar)

 This majestic clock tower in Hazarduari premises is sometimes referred as 'Big Ben of Murshidabad' The only drawback is that the clock does not work and chime now.